CI-WATER/django-tethys_gizmos/README.rst

     </html>

-..note:: The gizmos work best if your Jquery and Bootstrap JavaScript scripts are included in the head of your document as is depicted above.
+.. note:: The gizmos work best if your Jquery and Bootstrap JavaScript scripts are included in the head of your document as is depicted above.

 Quick Start